-After examining the documents provided by the financial controller for the review, the authorised officer of the AEC identified several issues relating to compliance with disclosure obligations under sections 314AB(2)(a) and 314AC of the Electoral Act.
+After examining the documents provided by the financial controller for the review, the authorised officer of the AEC identified several issues relating to compliance with disclosure obligations under sections s 314AB and s 314AC of the Electoral Act.
 The issues are discussed in detail below.

-Total Receipts
+Total Receipts and Total Payments